-In addition to showing your support by voting in the 2018 election, you may have also have chosen to make a financial contribution to your candidate of choice during their campaign.
+In addition to showing your support by voting in the 2020 election, you may have also chosen to make a financial contribution to your candidate of choice during their campaign.

 Political Contributions Limits